elatov/elatov.github.io/_posts/2012-04-26-seeing-a-high-number-of-trespasses-from-a-clariion-array-with-esx-hosts.md

 > CLARiiON arrays are in VMware’s nomenclature an “active/passive” array – they have a LUN ownership
 > model where internally a LUN is “owned” by one storage processor or the other.
 This is common in
 > mid-range (“two brain” aka “storage processors”) arrays who’s core architecture was born in
-> the 1990s (and is similar to NetApp’s Fibre Channel – but not iSCSI &#8211; implementation, HP EVA and others)
+> the 1990s (and is similar to NetApp’s Fibre Channel – but not iSCSI - implementation, HP EVA and others)

 Setting it for ALUA mode is actually a good idea.
-Before we get too far ahead of our selves, first let&#8217;s define what active/passive means and then we can figure out what ALUA is.
+Before we get too far ahead of our selves, first let's define what active/passive means and then we can figure out what ALUA is.
 From this great post, <a href="http://gestaltit.com/all/tech/storage/bas/assymetric-logical-unit-access-alua-mode-emc-clariion" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://gestaltit.com/all/tech/storage/bas/assymetric-logical-unit-access-alua-mode-emc-clariion']);">Assymetric Logical Unit Access (ALUA) mode on CLARiiON</a>:

 > Normally a path to a CLARiiON is considered active when we are connected to the service processor that is currently serving you the LUN.
 CLARiiON arrays are so called “active/passive” arrays, meaning that only one service processor is in charge of a LUN, and the secondary service processor is just waiting for a signal to take over the ownership in case of a failure.
 The array will normally receive a signal that tells it to switch from one service processor to the other one.
 This routine is called a “trespass” and happens so fast that you usually don’t really notice such a failover.